 The transportation options available to Livermore residents significantly affect access to employment opportunities.
 According to the U.S. Census Bureau's Longitudinal Employer-Household Dynamics (LEHD) measurement, in 2019, 26.9 percent of Livermore residents lived less than 10 miles from their place of employment, 30.8 percent lived within 10 to 24 miles of their job, 26.1 percent were 20 to 50 miles from their job, and 16.3 percent were further than 50 miles from their job.
 While there are several employment opportunities in the city, Livermore's position in the Bay Area facilitates access to other jobs and industries in other nearby cities.
-LEHD data indicate that 39 percent of Livermore residents work in Alameda County, 16 percent work in San Joaquin County, 13.2 percent work in Contra Costa County, and 6 percent in Santa Clara County.
+According to the Tri-Valley Housing Displacement Report, approximately 39 percent of the jobs in the Tri-Valley area are for lower wage workers and many of the industries with high growth opportunities include jobs for lower wage workers.
+This supports economic opportunities for this population, while high wage workers living in Dublin, Livermore, or Pleasanton are more likely to commute elsewhere in the Bay Area.
+This is supported by LEHD data, which indicate that 39 percent of Livermore residents work in Alameda County, 16 percent work in San Joaquin County, 13.2 percent work in Contra Costa County, and 6 percent in Santa Clara County.
 Those that commute the furthest are largely commuting north to Napa, Petaluma, and Santa Rosa, and southeast to Turlock and Merced.